giacomobais/NLP-SA-Tweets/README.md

-# NLP-customer-classification (WIP)
+# NLP-SentimentAnalysis-Tweets (WIP)

 Simple project that implements a full ML pipeline.
+The aim of the project is to train an encoder block (i.e. BERT) sentiment analyzer on a tweets dataset.
+Then, deploy the model using FastAPI.
+In the project are included different tools used in MLOps, like model tracking using WandB, containeraization using Docker and CI using Github Actions.
 This project is a work in progress.
-The projects includes usage of Wandb for model tracking and hyperparameter tuning.
-The trained model is deployed through FastAPI and is containerized using Docker.

 # Training